maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 These nets and cages come in many shapes and sizes, for example lantern nets (Image A) or racks, like the ones they use at Hurricane Island (Image B)!

 *Image A*
 ![HI_LanternNet](/assets/images/HI_LanternNet.jpeg)

 *Image B*
 ![HI_Scallops1](/assets/images/HI_Scallops1.jpeg)

-![Fig2SamplingScheme](/assets/images/Fig2SamplingScheme.jpg)

 Because these racks were suspended at a set depth near the surface, we wanted to see how scallop eDNA dispersed in the water as you moved further away from the racks.
 To do this, we designed a horizontal sampling scheme that you can see in Figure 2 below.
+![Fig2SamplingScheme](/assets/images/Fig2SamplingScheme.jpg)

+*Water Collection*

 <p align="center">
 <a class="button button--outline-primary button--pill" href="HorizontalSupplies1">CORRECT BUTTON 1</a> <a class="button button--outline-primary button--pill" href="HorizontalSupplies2">INCORRECT BUTTON 2</a> <a class="button button--outline-primary button--pill" href="HorizontalSupplies2">INCORRECT BUTTON 3</a></p>